-The project brings to life a forgotten period in American history when the British invaded and set the White House on fire in 1814 – an outrage that went unequaled on U.S. soil until the Japanese attack on Pearl Harbor 127 years later.
-At a time when a reign of terror hit the East Coast, the sitting president was seen as weak and ineffectual while the First Lady’s pacifist Quaker faith warred with her passionate determination to defend the independence of a politically-divided country.
-The result is an intriguing epic story unfolded through the eyes of an American-style Jane Austen, who discovers the timeless American spirit of helping others pursue life, liberty and happiness.
+Through the telling of Mrs. Madison’s extraordinary life experiences, the project brings to life a forgotten period in American history when the British invaded and set the White House on fire in 1814 – an outrage that went unequaled on U.S. soil until the Japanese attack on Pearl Harbor 127 years later.
+The First Lady’s charisma, beauty, and intelligence played key roles in her ability to enormously influence American history.
+Her life is an intriguing epic story unfolded through the eyes of an American-style Jane Austen, who discovers the timeless American spirit of helping others pursue life, liberty and happiness.

 Jane Hampton Cook is represented by Jonathan Clements of Wheelhouse Literary Group and is a member of DC Women in Film and Video and the National Press Club.
 The author of nine books, she is a contributor for TheHill.com and frequent guest on the Fox News Channel and CNN.